gskril/gregskril.com/src/blog/crypto-bookmarks.md

 ---
 date: 2021-11-26
-updated: 2022-03-08
 tags: [blog, crypto]
 title: Best Web3 Resources - Recommended Bookmarks for Crypto
-subtitle: There are hundreds of websites related to crypto and Web3. these are my favorites.
 description: To avoid phishing scams and allow for easy access to useful tools, I recommend bookmarking these websites in your web browser.
 ---